stdevelopr/poloniex-api/README.md

 To atualize the tables, just click the atualize button, and it will verify the last atualization and atualize the table in a 4h timeframe.<br>
 By default the table start with 150 periods of 4h, and look only for BTC pairs.<br>
 You can change this behaviour in the fill_table_coins and fill_table_data.<br>
+To automate the table atualization you can create a cron-job on your system.